 Create PCA projection on the training set with total explained variance of 90%.

-The first 87 components capture 90% variance.
-View the first ten.
+The first 87 components capture 90% of the variance.
+View the variance for the first ten components.

 Transform the original training, validation and test sets into 87 principal components with latents learned from the training set.

-View the first components and check their classification ability.
+View the first two principal components and check their classification ability.

 k-Nearest Neighborhood (k-NN)

 k-Nearest Neighborhood is a non-parametric supervised learning method.
-In classification, the input consists of the k closest training examples and the k-NN classifier determines the class of a data point by majority voting principle. articular, k is a hyperparameter determining the degree of close.
+In classification, the input consists of the k closest training examples and the k-NN classifier determines the class of a data point by majority voting principle.
+In particular, k is a hyperparameter determining the degree of closeness.
 The biggest challenge of k-NN is to determine the optimal value for k.

 This section trains k-NN on the training set and tests k-NN on the validation set.